 The curriculum used in the fall course term provides intense instruction in a series of coordinated and integrated courses.
 The Curriculum Development and Integration Committee monitors and aids in course development and integration for the Fall Term.
-Students participate in two core courses-Scientific Reasoning and Logic, Scientific Exposition and Ethics and the weekly research topics seminars-which span the length of the fall term.
-In parallel, students participate in four tandem lecture courses.
+Students participate in three core courses-Scientific Reasoning and Logic, Scientific Exposition and Ethics, Specialized Disciplines, as well as the weekly research topics seminars-which span the length of the fall term.
 Students are also introduced to research activities at the Laboratory through an annual Laboratory-wide symposium or "retreat" and Laboratory-wide In-House seminars.
 Graduate Student Symposium occurs twice throughout the academic year.
 An overview of the weekly schedule follows.